 A while ago, I was sitting in a park when I overheard an interesting thought following the abolishment of roaming charges: “The EU isn’t useless after all.”

-What do I want from the EU in the first place?
-I want precisely the same as from Slovakia.
-I want the rules to apply to everyone.
+What do I want from the European institutions in the first place?
+I want precisely the same as from Slovak institutions.
+I want the rules to apply.
 I believe this is the base of every community.
 Many people might find it funny: “Is the purpose of the EU really to follow the rules?
 What’s the point of that idea?”
 Well, the very beginning of the European integration started precisely by introducing rules (regarding coal and steel).
 Those rules changed a region where all states had a past of endless wars and civilians would suffer to a place where an armed conflict is more than unthinkable nowadays.

 Second, we can invest as much effort as possible into making sure that rules apply to everyone, not meaning praising the EU only when we see fit.
 No, I think it is best to create/be part of a community which functions properly and try to have it function properly at all times.
 Investing our energy into a purposeful community makes so much sense.
 Just as it makes sense to try to have all cases of tax evasion punished instead of not punishing anyone.

 Why would one even talk about this?
 Is one individual citizen of the EU, one of 500 million, able to do anything at all?
 To begin with, he has the right to vote in the EU parliament election which I have discussed already.
 However, it is not the only way to change things.
 Ask questions to the candidates and listen carefully to what they have to say.
 When the answer is not clear, rather think twice.
 Some people may seek election so badly they simply want to be liked by everyone and refuse to give clear answers.